hiveeyes/documentation/doc/source/index.rst

 We currently have two different sensor kits in the making:

 - :ref:`hiveeyes-one` uses RF for transmitting telemetry data
-- :ref:`open-hive` is aiming at GSM and WiFi for connectivity
+- :ref:`open-hive` is aiming at GPRS and WiFi for connectivity

 Software
 ========